MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/subscribe-to-conversation-events.md

 You can use conversation update events to provide better notifications and more effective bot actions.

 > [!IMPORTANT]
-> New events can be added at any time and your bot begins to receive them.
+> You can add new events any time and your bot begins to receive them.
 > You must design your bot to receive unexpected events.
 > If you are using the Bot Framework SDK, your bot automatically responds with a `200 - OK` to any events you choose not to handle.